casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 **Sample query into the "hash_by_index" dictionary:**

-In this example, we query the token's hash at index 0 in the "hash_by_index" dictionary.
+This query retrieves the token's hash given the "hash_by_index" dictionary and index 0.

 ```bash
 casper-client get-dictionary-item \